Crook26-a/scorebook/README.md

 # scorebook
-Keep a box score for baseball, basketball, and football
+Keep a box score for baseball